Tanujamahale/Real-Time-Twitter-Analytics-Dashboard/README.md

 3. Timing Optimization:
 Utilize the 3 PM–5 PM IST window for posting tweets to maximize visibility and engagement based on the filtered trends.

-<a href "https://github.com/Tanujamahale/Real-Time-Twitter-Analytics-Dashboard/blob/main/Task%201.png"> Task 1<a>
+- <a href= "https://github.com/Tanujamahale/Real-Time-Twitter-Analytics-Dashboard/blob/main/Task%201.png"> Task 1<a>

 # Task 2